CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     Options: `dirpath`

-    Path in which the output will be saved.
+    Path to directory in which the output will be saved.

 .. confval:: overwrite_output

-    Options: true, false
+    Options: true, false (recommended: false)

     Whether to overwrite the output if it already exists.
-Recommended: false.

 .. confval:: ffmovie